 $ sudo apt-get install libapache2-mod-geoip

 If you are using RedHat or CentOS, you might have to compile the module, as there are no binary packages.
-Download the latest package from here, assuming you downloaded the file mod_geoip2_1.2.7.tar.gz, follow this steps from the download folder.
+Download the latest package from here, assuming you downloaded the file mod_geoip2_1.2.7.tar.gz, follow these steps from the download folder.

 $ tar zxf mod_geoip2_1.2.7.tar.gz